ArcBees/Arcbees-Archetypes/archetypes/gwtp-appengine-objectify/README.md

 ##Maven Archetype Usage

+Since this archetype isn't in maven central, there are [prerequisites before using it](https://github.com/ArcBees/ArcBees-tools/wiki/archetype).

 1. Goto directory you want the project.
 2. Rename parameter below `com.projectname.project` to a package naming scheme you like.
 3. Rename parameter `new-project-name` to a project title you like.